 According to the Everest Group, healthcare organizations are being asked to take a hard look at how their recruitment process is addressing the talent demand, and an increasing number are engaging in Recruitment Process Outsourcing (RPO).
-While RPO has been more commonly known in industries outside of healthcare, such as manufacturing and life sciences, globally, RPO adoption in healthcare is growing at a rapid pace – 50% in 2013.
+While RPO has been more commonly known in industries outside of healthcare, such as manufacturing and life sciences, globally, healthcare RPO adoption is growing at a rapid pace – 50% in 2013.

 RPO is not your typical agency model.
 An RPO partner becomes an organization’s strategic recruitment partner, offering advantages for both the HR department and the organization overall.
 Cost reduction and improvement in quality of hire are two of the key drivers for an RPO engagement.
 It is clear that in order for organizations to thrive in this world of healthcare transformation, a flexible and responsive talent system is critical – and for many, a recruitment partner may be the answer.

 To learn more about the growing adoption and healthcare RPO best practices, download a complimentary copy of the Everest Group’s “Recruitment Process Outsourcing (RPO): Good Medicine for Healthcare Recruiting.”